 How it works: Under New York law, parents are obligated to support their children until the age of 21.
 The Child Support Standards Act provides a formula that determines the amount of basic child support that a non-custodial parent is obligated to pay to the custodial parent.
 However, in many instances, parents decide it makes more financial sense to deviate from the formula.
 This can be because they are sharing custody of the children equally, or because of other circumstances.
 Additionally, education, medical expenses, child care and extracurricular expenses are shared in proportion to parents’ incomes.

-At Vacca Law and Mediation, we know that every family is unique.
+At Vacca Family Law Group, we know that every family is unique.
 We help find the right formula for your family.
 To discuss child support and reach a positive solution, contact us today.